Device control report

 The Device protection card on the Reports dashboard shows the number of audit events generated by media type, over the last 180 days.

 The View details button shows more media usage data in the device control report page.

-The page provides a dashboard with aggregated number of events per type and a list of events.
-Administrators can filter on time range, media class name, and device ID.
+The page provides a dashboard with aggregated number of events per type and a list of events and shows 500 events per page, but Administrators can scroll down to see more events and can filter on time range, media class name, and device ID.

 When you select an event, a flyout appears that shows you more information:

-- General details: Date, Action mode, and the policy of this event.
+- General details: Date, Action mode, the policy, and Access of this event.

-- Location details: Device name and MDATP device ID.
+- Location details: Device name, User, and MDATP device ID.

 To see real-time activity for this media across the organization, select the Open Advanced hunting button.
 This includes an embedded, pre-defined query.

 To see the security of the device, select the Open device page button on the flyout.
 This button opens the device entity page.